G. William Skinner: Academic career

 Between 1951 and 1955, he was field director of the Cornell Southeast Asia Program, then a research associate at Cornell.
 He became assistant professor of anthropology at Columbia University in 1958.
 Two years later, Skinner was hired back at Cornell as associate professor and then promoted to full professor in 1962 — an unusually fast track to that status.
-In 1965, he left for Stanford University, moving again in 1990 to the University of California, Davis, which had hired his wife, China historian Susan L. Mann.
+In 1965, he left for Stanford University, where he taught and advised students for 25 years.
+In the 1960s, he was able to return to mainland China, where he did work focused largely on the Chinese urban environment.
+He moved again in 1990 to the University of California, Davis, which had hired his wife, China historian Susan L. Mann.
 Skinner retired from teaching in 2005 but maintained an active research program until his death three years later.

-Research
+Research and Contribution

+Regional Analysis

-Perhaps his best-known influence on Chinese Studies was his delineation of the Physiographic macroregions of China.
+Skinner's best-known influence on Chinese Studies was his delineation of the Physiographic macroregions of China.
 In later years he was instrumental in the establishment of the China Historical Geographic Information Systems project at Harvard and Fudan Universities.
 His papers and maps are archived in the library collections of Harvard, Cornell, the University of Washington, and Fudan University.

+Marketing and Social Structure in Rural China

+Skinner's landmark three-part article, "Marketing and Social Structure in Rural China" (1964-65), remains a cornerstone of anthropological research.
+In Part I, he analyzed the organization of premodern Chinese marketing systems, demonstrating how periodic marketplaces connected villages into cohesive networks and linked them to higher-level urban centers.
+He argued that these systems shaped social and cultural boundaries, including those of kinship, language, class, and religion.
+Parts II and III examined the transition to modern marketing under communist collectivization, showing how traditional structures were adapted to preserve village communities and market areas.
+Skinner's work not only redefined the study of agrarian marketing systems but also highlighted their integration with broader social, political, and cultural dynamics, inspiring further research across the globe.

+Family Systems

+In his later career, Skinner deepened his interest and research into demography, especially on kinship and family systems.
+Particularly, he wanted to examine and understand how kinship systems and household organization affect economic and demographic behavior in various places, including China, Japan, and France.
+He also examined these correlations by studying demographic shifts throughout different periods in the modern history of these three countries.
+Additionally, he was interested in applying his "regional analysis" and "family systems theory" to study elsewhere other than China.
+Scholars have considered this particular regional shift as an effort to move beyond the limitations of area studies.
+Although he has published countless articles and books on China, he has written abundant materials on the family systems in Meiji Japan, and many of these academic works are unpublished.
+He also gave speeches and talks to Stanford alumni during his stay in Tokyo.